 Lattes are more milk than coffee, but since almond, coconut, soy, and cashew are all keto-approved milks (when unsweetened), you can so easily make a decent latte and stick to your daily goals.

-Of course, keto doesn’t mean vegan, and in most cases, keto recipes call for high-fat dairy options like half and half or heavy cream.
+Of course, keto doesn’t mean vegan.
+In most cases, keto recipes call for high-fat dairy options like half and half or heavy cream.

 And you can’t deny that they make such a difference with their rich and creamy flavors.